senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

     - Retrieves information about a record.
-        - The information contains the original record data that was loaded and may contain other information, specified by the flags parameter.
+        - The information contains the original record data that was loaded and may contain other information depending on the flags parameter.

 1. **getRecordPreview**